eNMS-automation/eNMS/docs/inventory/pools.rst

 - when you click on the update button of a pool in pool management
 - when you click on the "update all pools" in pool management

-Manual definition and "Never Update" option
+Manual definition and "Manually Defined" option
 -------------------------------------------

 By default, the devices and links within a pool are determined based on the pool properties.